yg76cv/MMP-values-via-Conv1d/readme.txt

 How do I get set up?

 The complete source code are provided in main.py.
 Our code needs python3 environment in Windows 64bit.
-Besides, the necessary toolkits of python3 are as follows: pandas 1.5.3, numpy1.24.2, matplotlib3.7.1, sklearn1.2.2, torch 1.13.1.
+Besides, the necessary toolkits of python3 are as follows: pandas 1.5.3, numpy 1.24.2, matplotlib 3.7.1, sklearn 1.2.2, torch 1.13.1.
 You shoud better get these toolkits firstly.

 Data quesetion